Abies homolepis aka Nikko Fir

 Nikko Fir

-How to care for Nikko Fir
+How difficult is it to take care of Nikko Fir

 With its straightforward care requirements, Nikko Fir is a hassle-free plant that anyone can enjoy.